Q: I'm looking for the best credit card offer with benefits of extended warranty, price protection, purchase assurance, and satisfaction guarantee.

 However, not every vendor will want to play ball.
 And, sometimes, you're dealing with accidents and acts of fate that even the best retailers' customer service can't resolve.
 That's why you may want to carry one of these credit cards with the best reputations for purchase protection:

-- Blue Cash Everyday® Card from American Express: American Express still sees itself as a "service company" more than a lender, so its agents advocate aggressively in favor of their members.
+- This offer has expired and is no longer available: Blue Cash Everyday® Card from American Express: American Express still sees itself as a "service company" more than a lender, so its agents advocate aggressively in favor of their members.
 This cash back rewards card offers American Express's legendary purchase protection perks, especially a benefit for eligible purchases, made with this card, that will cover the cost of accidental damage or theft within 90 days of purchase.
 However, American Express no longer offers Purchase Assurance.

 - Discover cards: Discover's customer service agents have been winning awards for resolving disputes between cardholders and merchants.